Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 This also means that for the final round of the strategy, we do a useless step of training the model on the local data.
 This is for 2 reasons:

 - Be able to implement checkpointing more easily (ie resume the experiment where we left it, feature not yet available)
-- Reuse the same algo as the other train tasks, which speeds up the execution
+- Reuse the same function as the other train tasks, which speeds up the execution

 For a more detailed example, see the :ref:`Federated Averaging <substrafl_doc/api/algorithms:TorchFedAvgAlgo>` implementation.